Auditing and Safeguarding Large Language Models

 ML-Research - An Open Source Library for Machine Learning Research

-ML-Research contains the software implementation of most algorithms used or developed in my research.
+PyPI Anaconda ML-Research is an open source library for machine learning research.
+It contains the software implementation of most algorithms used or developed in my research.
 Specifically, it contains scikit-learn compatible implementations for Active Learning, Oversampling, Datasets and various utilities to assist in experiment design and results reporting.
-Other techniques, such as self-supervised learning and semi-supervised learning are currently under development and are being implemented in pytorch and intended to be scikit-learn compatible.
+Other techniques, such as self-supervised learning and semi-supervised learning are currently under development and are being implemented in pytorch and intended to be scikit-learn compatible. ...

 MapIntel - Interactive Visual Analytics Platform for Competitive Intelligence

-This project aims to develop a Competitive Intelligence platform through Natural Language Processing and various visualization techniques.
+This research project aims to develop a Competitive Intelligence platform through Natural Language Processing and different visualization techniques.
 We employ text preprocessing and embedding techniques to encode a large corpus of text as well as Self-Organizing Maps, an unsupervised neural network that facilitates the development of multiple machine learning tasks and visualize high dimensional data.
+This project is funded by “Fundação para a Ciência e Tecnologia” (Portugal) and is being developed at NOVA IMS. ...

 Amphan - Analyzing Experiences of Extreme Weather Events using Online Data